 Foreign nationals who are the immediate relatives of U.S. citizens by blood or by marriage may apply to become lawful permanent residents by submitting Form I-485, and they may eventually apply to become full naturalized United States citizens.

-We encourage you to seek the guidance of the experienced Dublin immigration attorneys at Sam Shihab & Associates to address any questions you may have about your specific immigration case.
+We encourage you to seek the guidance of the experienced Dublin immigration attorneys at Shihab Burke, LLC, Attorneys At Law to address any questions you may have about your specific immigration case.

 If you need to obtain any type of U.S. visa, speak directly to an experienced Dublin immigration attorney.
 A good immigration lawyer can review your current legal, familial, and employment circumstances, explain your options, help you avoid any unnecessary delays, and if necessary, represent you and advocate for justice on your family’s behalf.